Xuan Wu Shan Nine Emperor Gods Festival 2017

 In the pictures above, the goddess Mazu 妈祖helps devotees consecrate their talismans.

 The deities also offer devotees advice and remedies for health problems.
 Some devotees specially come to see deities such as Mazu for their problems.
-Other deities, like Qi Tian Da Sheng斉天大聖 offer advice seemingly as and when they feel like it.
+While deities like Mazu are specially invited to allow devotees and temple members consult them, other deities, like Qi Tian Da Sheng斉天大聖 offer advice whenever they attend the key festival rituals.
 In the pictures below, Qi Tian Da Sheng斉天大聖 helps devotees with some of their ailments in the middle of the receiving ceremony.

 The other deity that devotees turn to for help is Mazu妈祖, through the spirit medium: Mrs. Ng.

-In the pictures above, she prepares talismans for a devotee and his mother to be made into talisman water.
+In the pictures above, she prepares talismans for a devotee and his mother.
+The talismans are to be burnt and the ashes mixed with water for them to drink.

 VISITS FROM OTHER TEMPLES

-Xuan Wu Shan 玄武山 receives visits from four other Nine Emperor Gods temples.
+Xuan Wu Shan 玄武山 receives visits from four other Nine Emperor Gods temples during the Nine Emperor Gods Festival.

 Visits from other temples typically follow this structure: First, devotees from the temple will arrive to pay their respects and eat some food.
 Then, the lion dance troupe and sedan chairs of the other temples will arrive.
 Xuan Wu Shan’s 玄武山 own lion dance troupe will welcome the visitors.
-The visiting sedan chairs will pay respects to all the altars, and the temple leaders will exchange gifts (typically a fruit basket).
-Incense is swapped.
+The visiting sedan chairs will pay respects to all the altars, and the temple leaders will exchange gifts (typically a fruit basket) and incense.
 The magic whip is struck three times when the sedan chairs enter or leave the venue.
 After the visit, Xuan Wu Shan’s玄武山 own lions will pay respect to all the deities in the festival area.

 Several times during visits the lion dance troupe were unable to be there.
 The lion heads would instead be placed at the front of the Nine Emperor Gods 九皇大帝 altar.